Gunpowder weapons in the Ming dynasty: Late Ming period

 A cavalryman shooting a "winged tiger gun" and using it as a shield afterward.
 From the Shenqi Pu, 1598.

+A breech-loading matchlock firearm from the Shenqi Pu, 1598.

 According to the Shenqi Pu, 1598, an infantry brigade of 2,699 men was to be equipped with 1,080 muskets and 216 bows.
 A cavalry brigade of 2,988 men was to be equipped with 1,152 bows, 432 muskets, and 60 "crouching tiger" cannons.
 A wagon brigade of 3,109 men was equipped with 145 wagons, eight large cannons, 256 swivel guns, and 512 muskets.
 The Shenqi Pu shows the soldiers using detached wagons as walls behind which they fire from through holes using muskets.
 Five men worked to reload and fire the musket in rotation.
 The Manchus also used something similar in their war against the Ming dynasty.
 They had rampart platforms on wheels, on which stood two soldiers firing muskets.

 [The wagons] can be used to surround and protect the infantry and cavalry.
 They can keep the ranks in order; they can serve as the walls of a camp; they can take the place of armor.
 When enemy cavalry swarms around, it has no way to pressure them; they are truly like walls with feet or horses without [need for] fodder.
 Still, everything depends on the firearms.
 If the firearms are lost, how can the wagons stand?"